BundestagAI/.github/profile/README.md

 ## bundestag.ai

-Welcome to **bundestag.ai**, your gateway to advanced insights from the German Federal Parliament, the Bundestag.
+Welcome to **bundestag.ai**, your gateway to AI-powered insights from the German Federal Parliament, the Bundestag.

-**bundestag.ai** is a bundle of web apps developed to seamlessly interact with modern LLM technology and open data from the Bundestag, harnessing cutting-edge tooling while leveraging standardized solutions to provide unparalleled access to parliamentary data.
+**bundestag.ai** is a bundle of web apps developed to seamlessly interact with modern LLM technology and open data from the Bundestag, harnessing cutting-edge tooling while leveraging standardized solutions to provide unparalleled access to legislative data.

-Recognizing the pivotal role of parliamentary data in shaping policies and fostering transparency, **bundestag.ai** integrates advanced artificial intelligence (AI) technologies, offering a range of functionalities tailored to meet diverse user needs and preferences.
+Recognizing the pivotal role of such public data in shaping society and fostering transparency in a modern democracy, **bundestag.ai** integrates advanced artificial intelligence (AI) technologies, offering a range of functionalities tailored to meet diverse user needs and preferences.

 ### Core features

-Unlock the potential of AI-enhanced insights from the Bundestag with **bundestag.ai**.
+Unlock the potential of intelligent insights from the Bundestag with **bundestag.ai**.
 Here's an overview of its most important features.

 #### Modern Tooling